Elephant trunk wrinkles: A mathematical model of function and form: Asymptotic analysis

 \subsection{Primary deformation}

-To make analytical progress, we set $\lambda_z=1$, corresponding to the case with Dirichlet boundary conditions at both ends of the cylindrical system.
+To make analytical progress, we assume $\gamma\rightarrow1$, and set $\lambda_z=1$, corresponding to the case with Dirichlet boundary conditions at both ends of the cylindrical system.
 This is also the limiting case when the elastic spring is infinitely stiff, i.e., $K\to\infty$.
-Given that the inner surface of the tubular system is free, the equation for the elastic hoop stretch $\alpha_{r_0}$ is
+Given that the inner surface of the tubular system is free, the equation for the elastic hoop stretch $\alpha_{r_0}$ is determined by